Leocyberde/Agenda-django/replit.md

   - Registration automatically creates salon and assigns trial subscription
   - Implemented email uniqueness validation and transactional integrity
   - Updated registration template with new merchant-focused design
-- **2025-09-22**: Fresh import setup completed for Replit environment
+- **2025-09-23**: Fresh GitHub import successfully configured for Replit environment
+  - Installed Python 3.11 and Django dependencies (Django 5.2.6, Pillow 11.3.0, asgiref 3.9.1, sqlparse 0.5.3)
-  - Fixed Pillow compatibility issues by temporarily using URLField for profile pictures
+  - Fixed Pillow compatibility issues by temporarily converting ImageField to URLField for salon photos
+  - Created and applied database migration for salon photo field change (migration 0006)
-  - Successfully ran database migrations and Django system checks
+  - Successfully ran Django system checks with no issues
-  - Configured and started Django development server on 0.0.0.0:5000
+  - Configured and started Django development server on 0.0.0.0:5000 with webview output
   - Set up workflow "Django Server" for continuous development
-  - Verified application is running and responding correctly
+  - Verified application is running and responding correctly - landing page loads properly
   - Configured deployment for autoscale production deployment
+  - Project is fully functional and ready for use
 - **2025-09-22**: Project successfully imported and running in Replit
   - Installed Python 3.11 and all required Django dependencies (Django 5.2.6, Pillow 11.3.0)
   - Resolved Pillow ImageField compatibility issues